 Every BIIA member is required to appoint a data compliance officer (who may be an employee or an external person) to ensure compliance with this code of conduct within the member company.
 This data compliance officer will deal with any complaints.

-BIIA has appointed a compliance committee (currently managed by the executive committee of BIIA) to ensure compliance by its members with this code of conduct.
+BIIA has appointed a compliance committee to ensure compliance by its members with this code of conduct.
 Any data subject, data recipient of BIIA members shall be entitled to complain in writing to the compliance committee about a breach of this code of conduct.

 The committee shall give its written opinion about the complaint within two months of receiving the complaint.
 The committee shall have power to take appropriate actions against any BIIA member whom it decides has breached this code of conduct.
 Such action may include formal reprimand or exclusion from BIIA.